mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 }
 ```

-- controller checks the coverage and returns CONFIRMED if the coverage is MEDICAL.
+- PatientController checks the coverage and returns CONFIRMED if the coverage is MEDICAL.

 ```
 MockHttpServletResponse: